awadhsiddharth/demo/README.md

 # demo
 This is git repository.
 <br>
-Author - Siddharth Vidyanand Awadh
+Author - Siddharth V. Awadh